sribharathsde/increment_service_elixir/README.md

     ```

 3. **Set up the PostgreSQL database**:
-    - Ensure PostgreSQL is running.
+    - Ensure PostgreSQL is running. follow step 3. from Running the project without Docker to setup local instance of postgres
-    - Modify `config/dev.exs` with your PostgreSQL credentials if needed.
+    - Modify `config/dev.exs` with your PostgreSQL credentials, username, password and database.
-    - Create and migrate the database:
+    - Create and migrate the database: (before running below commands, make sure config/dev.exs is updated with your database credentials)
         ```bash
         mix ecto.create
         mix ecto.migrate